MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-linux.md

 ---
-title: Use PowerShell core on linux to manage Azure AD
+title: Use PowerShell core on linux to manage Azure AD Users and Groups
 author: Matthew Davis
 date: 2019-08-06
 toc: false
 classes: wide
-excerpt: Use PowerShell core running on linux to connect to and manage Azure AD.
+excerpt: Going over the basics of using the AZ PowerShell module to manage users and groups in Azure Active Directory
 categories:
     - powershell
 tags:
     - azure
+    - aad
     - core
     - powershell
 published: false